(Originally published Wednesday, March 14, 2012.)

 When his eye caught sight of Susie,

-In her arms there was a cat,
+arms there was a cat,

 And the pace of Wilbur slackened